-Although there is no formal role for community boards in an emergency event, community board members may have useful knowledge about their community and existing networks, and may also be able to respond as individuals (if available) in the case of a natural disaster.
-If community boards choose to take an active role with regards to building resilience and preparedness in the community, community boards need to work alongside the Wellington Region Emergency Management Office (WREMO) to assist.
+Although there is no formal role for community boards in an emergency event, community board members will may have the bestuseful knowledge about the most vulnerable people in their community and have existing networks, and may also to be able to respond as individuals (if available) in the case of a natural disaster.
+With regards to building resilience and preparedness in the community, community boards may choose to work alongside the Wellington Region Emergency Management Office (WREMO) to assist.